Last updated

 | Related intent: profit margin | See paired tools for profit margin-each page documents its own core relationship next to the live form. |

-If your scenario branches, keep assumptions identical and open ROI Calculator, LTV Calculator, CAC Calculator SaaS- each page documents its own formula beside the fields.
+Keep the same assumptions and open a neighbor calculator when your question branches: ROI Calculator, LTV Calculator, CAC Calculator SaaS, LTV Calculator SaaS.
+Each page documents its own formula beside the fields.

 Retail business owners use this to price products, Amazon FBA sellers check net margins after fees, restaurant owners monitor food cost ratios, and finance students use it to learn unit economics.
 The key audience is anyone who needs to separate margin from markup before making a pricing decision.